-While 1-54 Paris will be held at Christie’s from 9-10 April 2022, wander through the French capital and go visit wonderful contemporary art exhibitions!
+While 1-54 Paris will be held at Christie’s from 7-10 April 2022, wander through the city and go visit other wonderful exhibitions on Contemporary Art!

 This year we’re happy to collaborate with another art fair in the French Capital, Art Paris!
 The historical Parisian art fair will be back from 7 to 10 April 2022 with a selection of 130 modern and contemporary galleries from some twenty different countries.
 Both regional and cosmopolitan, this 24th edition will be characterised by its commitment in favour of the environment with two themes – “Natural Histories” and “Art & Environment”.

 From 14 December 2021-8 May 2022

 Orchestrated by Julien Volper, curator at the AfricaMuseum in Tervuren (Belgium), the exhibition sets out to draw up a panorama of the traditional arts of Bandundu.
 Beyond the emblematic masks linked to the initiation rite of Mukanda (intended for young boys), La part de l’ombre intends to shed light on a more discreet production, that of wooden statuary, and provide several keys to analysis.